replexica/replexica/packages/compiler/README.md

 - **Automated Compilation**: Automatically compiles language resources, reducing manual effort and potential for human error.
 - **Open Source**: Encourages community contributions and collaboration to continuously improve the compiler's capabilities.

-## Getting Started

-To get started with the Replexica Compiler, please follow the instructions provided in the main [Replexica repository](https://github.com/replexica/replexica).

 ## Contributing

 We welcome contributions to the Replexica Compiler.
 If you're interested in contributing, please read our [contributing guidelines](https://github.com/replexica/replexica/blob/main/CONTRIBUTING.md) for more information on how to get started.